guptaaryanr/ThermoBench-Consist/paper.md

 Per-check pass/fail is aggregated; unsupported checks are excluded from the mean.
 We report a composite **0–100** score plus **badges**: **Core** (C1–C3) and **Plus** (C4) pass ratios.
 The report includes: (i) an isotherm $\rho–p$ plot with sign-aware shading, (ii) Clapeyron LHS vs RHS with a median-error title, and (iii) a speed-of-sound vs $T$ plot (reference and surrogate, if supported).
 A JSON summary encodes all metrics (including raw arrays) for CI.

 # 5. Results Snapshot
-The reference **CoolProp adapter** passes Core and Plus checks across small grids; the **toy inconsistent adapter** deliberately violates monotonicity near $\sim$2 MPa and injects an unrealistically small $\Delta h$ across VLE, causing clear failures in C1 and C3, and a sizable error in C4 (by construction).
+The reference **CoolProp adapter** passes Core and Plus checks across small grids; the **toy inconsistent adapter** deliberately violates monotonicity near $\sim$ 2 MPa and injects an unrealistically small $\Delta h$ across VLE, causing clear failures in C1 and C3, and a sizable error in C4 (by construction).
 These behaviors are reflected consistently in JSON, Markdown, and HTML outputs.

 # 6. Limitations
 - **Scope.** Pure fluids only in **v1.0** ($CO_2$, $N_2$ reference grids).
 Mixtures and composition derivatives are future work.